Independence weights for causal inference with continuous treatments: Confounding, Weighting, and Dependence

-For categorical treatments, weights for inducing independence between $A$ and $\bX$ are computed as $1/\bbP(A=a\:|\:\bX)$, with the variability-reducing stabilized weights computed as \\ $\bbP(A=a)/\bbP(A=a\:|\:\bX)$.
 For continuous treatments, stabilized GPS weights are computed as $f_{A}(A)/f_{A|\bX}(A\:|\:\bX)$ \citep{robins2000marginal}, which naturally arise in estimating equations for the dose-response function via semiparametric theory \citep{kennedy2017non}.
-Estimating the weights requires correct specification not only of the mean of the conditional density of the treatment, but also of its \textit{shape}.
-When either of these are misspecified, bias can result in estimates of the ADRF \citep{naimi2014constructing, zhu2015boosting}, indicating a particularly sensitive reliance on correct modeling of the full relationship between covariates and the conditional distribution of the treatment.
+Estimating the weights requires correct specification not only of the mean of the conditional density of the treatment, but also of its higher order properties such as \textit{shape}.
+When any of these is misspecified, bias can result in estimates of the ADRF \citep{naimi2014constructing, zhu2015boosting}, indicating a particularly sensitive reliance on correct modeling of the conditional distribution of the treatment given the covariates.
 Furthermore, similar to standard propensity score weights, GPS modeling can yield extreme weights, leading to unstable estimation.
 Weight trimming/capping may alleviate the problem of large weights but can be seen as ad hoc and may change the estimand \citep{crump2009dealing}: the estimated ADRF will correspond to the population represented by the newly weighted sample rather than to the original target population.